 This creamy Ricotta Coffee Mousse is an easy-to-make dessert with rich flavours of coffee and sweet cream.
+Add chocolate shavings to get the flavour of a coffee mocha mousse!
 Gluten-free and keto-friendly.

-While it’s delicious as served in the photo above, it would also be perfect served in mini dessert glasses for a light dessert.
+While this dreamy creamy ricotta mousse is delicious as served in the photo above, it would also be ideal to serve it in mini dessert glasses for a light dessert.
 Tiny desserts like this Mini No-bake Cranberry Orange Cheesecake or 10-Minute Creamy Lemon Ricotta Cherry Parfait are often what your friends want after a big meal.

 This ricotta coffee mousse is gluten-free and suitable for those on a keto diet when you use zero-calorie sweetener.
 It can also be made with granulated sugar for those not on a special diet.